HeiniK0n/robotPatissier/README.md

 # robotPatissier

-Fournisseur de jour du gateau pour Reddit (sousmarin r/rance)
+Fournisseur de jour du gateau pour Reddit

-Reddit happy cakeday provider (sub r/rance)
+Reddit happy cakeday provider

 The purpose is to comment the post or the comments with a 'happy cake day' quote for the user that the cake day is reached today.